harshild/fb-api-chatbot/README.md

 ## Docker

+`Dockerfile` at the root of project is used to run app through docker.

 From the root of the source code, execute to build image
 ```
 bash docker build -t chatbot .